vasudev-bongale/vasudev-bongale.github.io/about.md

 At present, I am a Master's student at North Carolina State University, majoring in Computer Systems and Networking.
-I like systems, especially Linux and data.
+I like systems, especially Linux, and data.
 <br/>
 <br/>
 Apart from spending a lot of time over a computer screen, I love travelling, reading books and learning something new.
 Love being adventurous and leading life with full energy and enthusiasm.